Graffioh/graffioh/_posts/2022-06-09-reversing-assault-cube.md

 So the current Weapon offset is 374.

-We still have to find the weapon damage, and We will do it with REClass, it will look like this:
+We still have to find the weapon damage, and we will do it with REClass, it will look like this:

 {% include figure.html path="assets/img/weaponDmg1.PNG" title="img" class="img-fluid rounded z-depth-1" %}